The Fair Board Livestock Auction Committee will manage the annual Market Livestock Auctions at the Oakland County Fair.

 1.This class is only open to exhibitors who reserve/pick-up broilers on the required days, from the Fair.

-2.Orders for birds will be taken at Discovery Day.Each exhibitor may order up to 6 birds and show any 3 of the 6 banded birds.
+2.Orders for birds will be taken at Discovery Day at the Livestock Barn from 9 am-1 pm..Each exhibitor may order up to 6 birds and show any 3 of the 6 banded birds.

 4.All birds will be toe punched at pick up by superintendent.